Rounge-lab/VirMake/README.md

 ### Prerequisites:
 - Git
-- Conda (Miniconda or Anaconda)
+- Conda (Miniconda or Anaconda) installation with write permissions
 - At least 125 GB of RAM and 180 GB of free disk space. *Additional disk space **will be needed** for the output files depending on the size and number of your samples!*

 ### To install VirMake follow these steps:

-1. Clone the repository using `git clone https://github.com/uio-bmi/VirMake.git`
+1. Clone the repository using `git clone https://github.com/Rounge-lab/VirMake.git`
 2. Run VirMake setup script `python setup.py -y`.
 The `-y` flag will automatically trigger installation of all necessary dependencies.
 If you want to install the dependencies yourself, you can omit the flag.
 Also, **if you encounter any errors** during the installation, please run the setup script again without the flag.
 We recommend using `screen` to run the setup script.
 Visit
    [this link](https://linuxize.com/post/how-to-use-linux-screen/) for more information on how to use `screen`.